wkid-neu/GHP-FPGA-CNN/Python/fe_out/fe_out.md

-This folder stores the output files of the compiler front-end
+This folder stores the output files of the compiler front-end.